Los-Altos-Festival-of-Lights/FerrisWheel/README.md

 ## IT Architecture

-All computing devices connect to a Wifi 6 two-device-mesh at `FerrisNetwork` or `FerrisNetwork_iot`, a router on the float base configured as follows:
+All computing devices connect to a Wifi 6 multband, two-device-mesh at `FerrisNetwork` or `FerrisNetwork_iot`, a router on the float base configured as follows:

 ![Overall Design](images/Ferris_Wheel_IT_Architecture.png)ß